Outreach skills session

 Country: United Kingdom

-Mark’s initial training was at Cambridge University and the Guildhall School of Music and embraced Mathematics and Social Psychology as well as Music.
-As such, it is no surprise that much of Mark’s work breaks down barriers between disciplines.
-He was at the center of the four years of the LSO’s education activities at the Aix-en-Provence Festival.
-Projects there ranged from the creation of film scores to work at a WWII transit camp with participants coming from the widest possible segments of the population in Aix and Marseille.
-A particular highlight was “Boras”, a piece devised with choreographer Thierry Thieu Niang, that was based on lullabies from the Comoros Islands.
-The piece was created for the 2012 Aix Festival and reprised in London in 2013.
-Mark continues to work with the Aix Festival, particularly looking at developing skills in young professional artists.
-“Creation” (2009-10) and “Sleeping Sense” (2016) with the Orchestra of the Age of Enlightenment brought Mark together with scientists from Oxford University.
-In 1993, Mark’s Gamelan programme with the Halle Orchestra was awarded a Gold Medal by Queen Elizabeth II for work of lasting value to the community.
+Mark’s initial training was at Cambridge University and the Guildhall School of Music, where he embraced mathematics and social psychology in addition to music.
+It is thus no surprise that much of Mark’s work focuses on the breaking down of interdisciplinary barriers.
+For four years, he was at the centre of the LSO’s educational activities at the Festival d’Aix-en-Provence.
+His projects there ranged from the creation of film scores to work at a WWII transit camp with participants from the widest possible segments of the population in Aix and Marseille.
+A particular highlight was ‘Boras’, a piece imagined with choreographer Thierry Thieu Niang, based on lullabies from the Comoros Islands.
+The work made its world premiere at the 2012 Festival d’Aix and was reprised in London in 2013.
+Mark continues to work with the Festival d’Aix, particularly focusing on the development of young artists’ professional skills.
+For Creation (2009–2010) and Sleeping Sense (2016) with the Orchestra of the Age of Enlightenment, Mark worked in tandem with scientists from Oxford University.
+In 1993, Mark’s Gamelan programme with the Hallé Orchestra was awarded a Gold Medal by Queen Elizabeth II for work of lasting value to the community.

 © Vincent Beaume